localidata/ckanext-cartodbmap/README.rst

 =============
-ckanext-cartodbmap (CKAN Carto ResourceView)
+ckanext-cartodbmap (CKAN CartoDB ResourceView)
 =============

-Use Carto as a more powerful/performant way to visualize geospatial data in CKAN.
-And not just visualize, but actually start telling stories as well with round-tripping support with the Carto Builder editor.
+Use CartoDB as a more powerful/performant way to visualize geospatial data in CKAN.
+And not just visualize, but actually start telling stories as well with round-tripping support with CartoDB editor.

 ---------------
 Config Settings